Godinhoweverson/PP1_Eniac_First_Computer/README.md

 ## Features

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve, and how your project is the best way to help them achieve these things.

-For some/all of your features, you may choose to reference the specific project files that implement them.

-IMPORTANT: Remember to always include a screenshot of each individual feature!

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑
+The website is comprised of three pages, all accessible from the navigation menu (Home, About and Contact us).

 ### Existing Features

 ## Navigation Bar

- - Navbar include links to the websites home page, About page, Contact page and a Eniac logo.
+ - Navbar include links to the websites Home page, About page, Contact page and a Eniac logo.
  - On left, Eniac logo when is select is will back to home page.
  - On right, there are four elements clearly state the content of each page.